 Special Olympics extends condolences to actor and singer Jamie Foxx after the death of his sister DeOndra Dixon, who was a Special Olympics Texas athlete before joining her brother in California.
 He announced her passing on 26, October, 2020.
 She was 36-years old.
 Our thoughts are with her family and loved ones during this difficult time.

-DeOndra Dixon is known as an accomplished dancer, public speaker and longtime Special Olympics athlete.
-She's also an advocate for people with intellectual disabilities who inspires everyone she meets, especially her Oscar-winning brother, Jamie Foxx.
+DeOndra Dixon was known as an accomplished dancer, public speaker and longtime Special Olympics athlete.
+She was also an advocate for people with intellectual disabilities who inspired everyone she met, especially her Oscar-winning brother, Jamie Foxx.

 DeOndra was born in Texas, where she competed with Special Olympics for nearly a decade.
 After graduating from high school in 2002, she moved to California.
-Though it's not been widely publicized, DeOndra and big brother Jamie have been housemates ever since.
+Though it had not been widely publicized, DeOndra and big brother Jamie had been housemates ever since.

-Among other things, DeOndra says she really likes to make her brother laugh.
-And Jamie tells NBC he appreciates everything she's taught him.
-He adds, "DeOndra has a light on ... that's been on since she got here, since she was born."
+Among other things, DeOndra said she really enjoyed making her brother laugh.
+And Jamie tells NBC he appreciated everything she taught him.
+He added in the "Dateline" interview, "DeOndra has a light on ... that's been on since she got here, since she was born."

-Now 33, DeOndra has been keeping busy since her move to California.
-She's a global ambassador, model and spokesperson for the Global Down Syndrome Foundation.
-She's also a recipient of the Quincy Jones Exceptional Advocacy Award.
+DeOndra kept busy after her move to California.
+She became a global ambassador, model and spokesperson for the Global Down Syndrome Foundation.
+She was also a recipient of the Quincy Jones Exceptional Advocacy Award.

 Hear more about DeOndra and Jamie in this rare interview: https://www.today.com/popculture/jamie-foxx-learned-live-sister-down-syndrome-t136610